pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling.md

 # Compiling and Programming (ATmega 328P)

-**If you are Compling for the STM32 version of the Multiprotocol Module please go to the dedicated [Compiling and Programming STM32](Compiling_STM32.md) page.**

 **Prepared binary files are available for quick tests in the [release section](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module/releases), if you want to test one of them see the page [Manually programming and setting fuses](Advanced_Manually_Setting_ATmega328_Fuses.md).**

 Multiprotocol source are compiled using the well known Arduino IDE.